cartheur-research/aiventure-joi/form/README.md

 ## The form of joi

-Here contains the STLs of the form of joi.
+Here contains the refined STLs that are originally kept [here](https://github.com/cartheur-david/bipedal).

 ### Print conditions